VelocitasImperium/Taurus-GT3/guideWIP.md

 ## [Shifter Link](https://www.printables.com/model/372871-magnetic-shifter) & [Clutch Link](https://www.printables.com/model/372151-magnetic-clutch) ![](RackMultipart20230721-1-xflpll_html_97f24a0372db1a77.png)

+**Note**: Check that the pin/solder doesn't go beyond the shape of the shifter, as this could cause a short on the backplate (carbon is conductive) and give a false reading between the encoder and the shifter.

 ## 7. Flashing and Programming the PCB (deprecated, will be updated ASAP)

 Before finalizing the assembly we want to make sure the buttons work, so we will start by explaining the process for flashing the bootloader.
 Unlike some other projects, the Arduino board we had you order in the BOM is simply there to flash the chip on the PCB itself and will be removed later.
 Before starting these steps it is recommended you remove any other arduino devices you may have plugged into your PC and close any programs that may be using/interfering such as SimHub.